 This all depends on you, really.
 There is no fixed time limit.
 Some guys only need the group for a few weeks or months, others a bit longer.

 We hope that after you have been coming for some time, you will develop new friendships and a social network, and will have resolved any sexuality or other issues you may have had.
 Group-users usually leave once they have done this, because their main need for attending Icebreakers has been satisfied.

-It is not uncommon for previous attendees of Icebreakers to still meet in Taurus Bar after 9:30pm or to begin attending Outmates (an off‑shoot of Icebreakers that also meets on Wednesday nights).
+It is not uncommon for previous attendees of Icebreakers to still meet in the bar after 9:30pm or to begin attending Outmates (an off‑shoot of Icebreakers that also meets on Wednesday nights).

 Members Agreement for Icebreakers: